kellerflint/AAI-510-Final-Project/README.md

-# Stellar Scout: Model Development and Evaulation for Exoplanet Identification
+# Stellar Scout: Model Development and Evaluation for Exoplanet Identification

 This project aims to develop a machine learning model that can predict the probability of an object being an exoplanet based on data from NASA's Exoplanet Archive.